 Community programs and events ensure that there are always a number of activities to participate in, from arts and culture to theatre to recreation activities to large festivals.
 As such, a strong sense of community connects the residents of our community.
 The Roselawn Centre for the Arts in Port Colborne is home to the celebrated Showboat Festival Theatre and hosts many additional musical and theatrical events and public functions throughout the year.
 The City also hosts the annual Canal Days Festival which celebrates Port Colborne's marine heritage with tall-ship visits and programming around the Welland Canal, which runs through the heart of our city.

-In 2012 the City's new Health & Wellness Centre will be opening, with two pools, two ice rinks, an indoor walking track, a field house, and a bocce-ball court.
+The new Health & Wellness Centre has two pools, two ice rinks, an indoor walking track, a field house, and a bocce-ball court.
 This will complement the dozens of kilometres of paved, multi-use trails in the community and other athletics and recreational facilities and boost the quality of life that Port Colborne affords its residents.

 Port Colborne has a strong history of manufacturing and boasts recent employment growth in this sector.
 The city has also seen strong employment growth the health care sector, and various service industries.
 Port Colborne has also been attracting many self-employed and telecommuting professionals, taking advantage of the community's convenient location, strong telecommunications network, and more relaxed lifestyle.
 Outside of Port Colborne, there are over 200,000 jobs within a 30 minute drive.
 There are also numerous education facilities in Port Colborne and Niagara to upgrade skills or to embark on a new career path.

 We welcome you to explore our website to discover our community, and view the relocation guide provided below.

 For more information or to request a relocation guide, please contact:

 66 Charlotte Street